 Or, you know, late at your restaurant counting inventory.

-Here are five best practices that will keep your inventory in tip-top shape for making mad cash for your restaurant.
+Here are five best practices for how to do inventory in a restaurant that will help to keep your stock in tip-top shape.

 Do you eyeball your restaurant’s end-of-day gross sales?
 We didn’t think so.